aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ## spec.kubelet

-Karpenter provides the ability to specify a few additional Kubelet args.
+Karpenter provides the ability to specify a few additional Kubelet arguments.
 These are all optional and provide support for additional customization and use cases.
 Adjust these only if you know you need to do so.
 For more details on kubelet configuration arguments, [see the KubeletConfiguration API specification docs](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1/).
 The implemented fields are a subset of the full list of upstream kubelet configuration arguments.
-Please cut an issue if you'd like to see another field implemented.

 ```yaml
 kubelet: